ductsoup/Yun-I2C-MOD-1016v6-Example/README.md

 # Yun-I2C-MOD-1016v6-Example
-A checkout sketch for the Mod-1016v6 using I2C for Arduino Yun.
+A checkout sketch for the Mod-1016v6 (AS3935 Franklin Lightning Sensor) using I2C for Arduino Yun.

 ## Overview
 Nothing groundbreaking, just a working example.